PhilipSushkov/PlootoChallenge/README.md

 3. Install *Java 11* https://www.oracle.com/ca-en/java/technologies/javase/jdk11-archive-downloads.html for Windows or MacOS
    How to Check if Java 11 is Installed correctly https://www.baeldung.com/java-check-is-installed
 4. Install *Maven* https://www.baeldung.com/install-maven-on-windows-linux-mac.
-   You can verify if Maven install correctly by `mvn -version`
+   You can verify if Maven installed correctly by `mvn -version`
 5. Download *PlootoChallenge* test suite from GitHub repo https://github.com/PhilipSushkov/PlootoChallenge or unpack *.zip* file provided on your local computer
 6. You may use *GitHub Desktop* https://desktop.github.com/ and *Git* https://git-scm.com/downloads to establish the repo connection